 If you can’t get through winter without a holiday market, Boston has you covered.
 The Boston Winter Holiday Market is held in City Plaza Government Center each year and attracts visitors from all over the world.
 Here you will find unique shops, tasty treats, and lively performances amidst gorgeous New England architecture.

 Known for its history, a trip to Boston wouldn’t be complete without exploring the Freedom Trail.
 The snow dusted route will take you to sixteen on the city’s most historic sites including Massachusetts State House, Old South Meeting House, Old State House, and the site of the Boston Massacre.
 The path also leads to Faneuil Hall, home of an iconic marketplace worthy of a few hours at least.
-From shopping to eating to watching a dance show or concert, there are so many fun ways to pass the time at this historic locale.
+From shopping to eating to watching a dance show or concert (make sure that you have proper concert attire), there are so many fun ways to pass the time at this historic locale.

 Finish your day with some hot chocolate at the Tazo Chocolate Factory, famous for their stone ground chocolate.
 Don’t miss their guided tours or Chocolate Story Time, a delicious way to end to your weekend away.